-At least a majority in principal amount of all outstanding debt securities or series of outstanding debt securities affected by a modification or amendment of the indenture may modify or amend the indenture.
+Modifications and amendments of the indenture may only be made with the consent of least a majority in principal amount of all outstanding debt securities or series of outstanding debt securities affected by the modification or amendment.
 However, holders of each of the debt securities affected by the modification must consent to modifications that have the following effects:

-change the stated maturity of the principal, interest or premium on any debt security;

-- reduce the principal amount of, or the rate or amount of interest on, or any premium payable on redemption of, any debt security, or adversely affect any right of repayment of the holder of any debt security; - change the place or currency for payment of principal, interest or premium on any debt security; - impair the right to institute suit for the enforcement of any payment on any debt security; - reduce the percentage of outstanding debt securities of a series necessary to modify or amend the indenture, waive compliance with provisions of the indenture or defaults and consequences under the indenture or reduce the quorum or voting requirements set forth in the indenture: - adversely modify or affect the terms and conditions of the obligations of the Company with respect to any of its guarantees; or - modify any of the provisions discussed above or any of the provisions relating to the waiver of past defaults or covenants, except to increase the required percentage to take the action or to provide that other provisions may not be modified or waived without the consent of the holder.
+- change the stated maturity of the principal, interest or premium on any debt security; - reduce the principal amount of, or the rate or amount of interest on, or any premium payable on redemption of, any debt security, or adversely affect any right of repayment of the holder of any debt security; - change the place or currency for payment of principal, interest or premium on any debt security; - impair the right to institute suit for the enforcement of any payment on any debt security; - reduce the percentage of outstanding debt securities of a series necessary to modify or amend the indenture, waive compliance with provisions of the indenture or defaults and consequences under the indenture or reduce the quorum or voting requirements set forth in the indenture; - adversely modify or affect the terms and conditions of the obligations of the Company with respect to any of its guarantees; or - modify any of the provisions discussed above or any of the provisions relating to the waiver of past defaults or covenants, except to increase the required percentage to take the action or to provide that other provisions may not be modified or waived without the consent of the holder.